The Coaches Box

 Our goal is to work together with coaches to create the best recreational and club competitive atmosphere possible.
 We understand your hard work towards developing players and the importance of winning to your program.
 However, nothing is more important than respect and sportsmanship in developing not just good players, but upstanding citizens, which is what youth sports is all about.

 Players and fans feed off their coach's energy — you guys set the tone — so if they see you disrespect officials, they're going to do it too.

-That often makes working club basketball unbearable and makes the truly good officials stay home on the weekend.
+That creates a hostile work environment and makes the truly good officials want to stay home on the weekend.
 Ref Union wants to bring them back but needs your help to create the professional environment they are used to at the varsity, collegiate, and professional level.

 If great refs can enjoy their time working weekend basketball, they'll come do it, and vastly improve the quality on the court.
 Work with us, be respectful, treat basketball like a business and us like your partners, not your adversaries.
 What better way to start than to browse our training material and resources — more will be added on a monthly basis — and feel free to get in touch if you have any questions.